 8. How do I make a request for information and how much does it cost?

 An individual is known as a Data Subject according to the Act.
-A request for information is called a Data Subject Access Request and the application form to use is below.
+A request for information is called a Data Subject Access Request and the application form and further information on making a subject access can be found here Subject access requests.
 You may if you wish, appoint someone else to apply on your behalf such as a parent/guardian or solicitor but require authorisation from you for this to happen.
 At the bottom of the form there is an area for them to sign.
 Please provide as much information as possible so that we can locate your information.
-The fee for a Data Subject Access request is £10.
-Cheques should be made payable to Surrey Heath Borough Council.

 9. Where should I send my request to and get further information?